fossadev/fossabot-docs/docs/variables/charity.md

 ## $(charity.progress)

-Returns the progress towards the current fundraising goal for the Charity campaign in the channel, as a percentage.
+Returns the progress towards the current fundraising goal for the charity campaign on the channel, as a percentage.

 **This value may exceed `100%`, allowing Fossabot to highlight the achievement of a channel exceeding their fundraising goal.**